The-Network-Crew/BPAY-for-WHMCS/README.md

 ## Anything else to know?

+Not really!
+We're starting small and reliable, and slowly up-scaling back to image generation etc.

-Not really.
-It's just a MOD10v5 calc, with padding added to ensure it conforms to your Biller Code.
+It's a MOD10v5 calc, with padding adjusted to ensure it conforms to your Biller (default: 7 pre-check-digit).

 ## (BPAY) Trade Mark clarity ™